March 1st - November 2nd: 10:30 - 19:00; Holidays 13:30 - 18:00

-Ticket office closes 30 minutes before closing time.
+Ticket office closes 30 minutes before the closure of the monument

 Once a confirmation code has been assigned to your reservation, we can refund the cost of unused tickets, also for no shows, minus a service fee (reservation fee and online booking fee).